chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.0.1.md

 In some datasets, there are features not included in the source data.
 To clarify the difference between features that were not included and features that were not measured, the Cell Census MUST include a presence matrix encoded as a `SOMASparseNdArray`.

-For all features included in the Cell Census, the “dataset presence” matrix MUST indicate what features are included in each dataset of the Cell Census.
-This information MUST be encoded as a boolean matrix, True indicates the feature was included in the dataset, False otherwise.
-This is a two-dimensional matrix and it MUST be N x M where N is the number of datasets and M is the number of features.
+For all features included in the Cell Census, the dataset presence matrix MUST indicate what features are included in each dataset of the Cell Census.
+This information MUST be encoded as a boolean matrix, `True` indicates the feature was included in the dataset, `False` otherwise.
+This is a two-dimensional matrix and it MUST be `N x M` where `N` is the number of datasets and `M` is the number of features.
 The matrix is indexed by the `soma_joinid` value of  `census_obj[“census_info”][“datasets”]` and `census_obj[“census_data”][organism].ms[“RNA”].var`.

 If the feature has at least one cell with a value greater than zero in the count data matrix X in the dataset of origin, the value MUST be `True`; otherwise, it MUST be `False`.